aherbert/gdsc/README.md

         cd ../gdsc
         mvn package

    This will produce a gdsc_-[VERSION].jar file in the target directory.
 Dependencies can be copied into the target/dependencies directory using:

         mvn dependency:copy-dependencies

+1. Installation into a Fiji/ImageJ2 install can be performed using the scijava maven goal to populate the application:

+        cd gdsc-smlm-ij
+        mvn scijava:populate-app -Dscijava.app.directory=/usr/local/fiji
+        cd ..

+   where `/usr/local/fiji` is the root directory of the ImageJ install.

-3. Copy the gdsc_* jar into the plugins directory of ImageJ.
+1. Manual installation must copy the gdsc-smlm-ij_* jar into the plugins directory of ImageJ.

-4. Copy the dependencies into the plugins directory (or onto the Java classpath).
+   Copy the dependencies into the plugins directory (or onto the Java classpath).
 Note that the Maven package routine puts all dependencies into the target/dependencies directory even if they are not required by the SMLM code (it does not check what functions are actually used by the code).
 The libraries you will need are:

         gdsc-core
         gdsc-core-ij
+        beansbinding
+        commons-math3
+        commons-lang3
         commons-rng-client-api
         commons-rng-core
         commons-rng-simple
         commons-rng-sampling
-        beansbinding
-        fastutil-core

-Core libraries required if not using the Fiji distribution of ImageJ:

-        commons-math3
-        commons-lang3
         imagescience
         Image_5D
+        fastutil-core

    This excludes the 3D_Viewer and TrackMate functionality.
 View the dependencies of these using:

         mvn dependency:tree